Skip to main content

 Leading Indicators

-• Reduced questions: Practitioners ask fewer clarifying questions because information is available
+• Fewer clarifying questions: Practitioners stop asking because the information is already available

 • Fewer "just checking" interruptions: People trust systems enough to stop verifying

-• Shorter task completion times: Less hesitation, less re-verification, less rework
+• Shorter task completion times: Less hesitation, less rework

-• Voluntarily dropped workarounds: Practitioners stop using unofficial processes because official ones work
+• Voluntarily dropped workarounds: Practitioners abandon unofficial processes because official ones work

 Red Flags

-• New workarounds emerging: People creating new unofficial processes to compensate for the "improvement"
+• New workarounds: People creating unofficial processes to compensate for the "improvement"

-• Metric gaming: People optimizing for measurement rather than outcome (closing tickets without resolution, marking work complete before verification)
+• Metric gaming: Closing tickets without resolution, marking work complete before verification

-• Quiet resistance: People nodding in meetings but not changing behavior
+• Quiet resistance: People nodding in meetings.
+Changing nothing.

-• Complaints from downstream: The next process in the chain is receiving worse inputs
+• Downstream complaints: The next process in the chain receives worse inputs

 Module 1A: Theory